 Most service centers will recommend rotating your tires every 7,500 to 8,000 miles.
 This is not very often for most people and can result in uneven wear patterns on your tires.
-The more often you rotate your tires the more evenly they will wear and the longer they will last.
-We recommend rotating your tires every 5,000 miles or 6 months whichever comes first to ensure even tire wear.
+The more often you rotate your tires, the more evenly they will wear and the longer they will last.
+We recommend rotating your tires every 5,000 miles or six months, whichever comes first, to ensure even tire wear.

 Top 3 best tire service centers

 Many factors play a part in tire rotation costs.
-These include the type of car you drive, the type of tires you have, and where you go to get your tires rotated.
+These include the car you drive, the tires you have, and where you go to get your tires rotated.

-What makes things even more tricky is that some shops do not charge for tire rotations performed with the purchase of new tires, even if the tires are purchased elsewhere.
-Other shops charge for both tire installation and rotation only if the tires were bought somewhere other than their shop.
+What makes things even more tricky is that some shops do not charge for tire rotations performed with new tires, even if the tires are purchased elsewhere.
+Other shops would charge for both tire installation and rotation only if the tires were bought somewhere other than their shop.

 Where can I get my tires rotated?
 Below are the top 3 service centers where you can get your tires rotated for free if you meet the criteria.

 Does Discount Tire do free tire rotation?
 Free tire rotation is available at Discount Tire.
-When you buy new tires from Discount Tire, they will mount and balance the new tires for free.
-They will also give you a free rotation after 5,000 miles as well as a lifetime of free rotations if you need them.
+When you buy new tires from Discount Tire, they will mount and balance them for free.
+They will also give you a free rotation after 5,000 miles and a lifetime of free rotations if needed.

-Many people are asking, how much does a tire rotation cost at Firestone?
-A tire rotation is free if you bought your tires from them.
-Firestone offers a car care coupon on their website for $9.99, which can be used for tire rotation of four tires and they will check other things too.
-Just be careful as some customers report that they always try to sell you things that your car does not need at all.
+Many people ask, how much does a tire rotation cost at Firestone?
+A tire rotation is free if you buy your tires from them.
+Firestone offers a car care coupon on their website for $9.99, which can be used for tire rotation of four tires, and they will check other things too.
+Just be careful as some customers report that they always try to sell you things your car does not need.

-For example, Jiffy Lube charges $19.99 for a tire rotation when you purchase their vehicle maintenance package, which includes tire rotation, oil change, and inspection of various car components.
+For example, Jiffy Lube offers a vehicle maintenance package, which includes tire rotation, oil change, and inspection of various car components for only $19.99.

-In general, you shouldn’t expect to pay more than $50 for tire rotation for a set of tires; although you can probably find a lower price if you shop, it’s better to avail the vehicle maintenance package.
+You shouldn’t expect to pay more than $50 for tire rotation for a set of tires; although you can probably find a lower price if you shop, it’s better to avail the vehicle maintenance package.

 How does the tire rotation work?

 Tire rotation involves moving each tire and wheel to a different position on the vehicle.
-The purpose of this is to even out or prevent uneven tire wear patterns.
-There are a few methods used in tire rotation and which one should be used depending on the type of vehicle driving and the pattern of wear on the tires.
+This purpose is to even out or prevent uneven tire wear patterns.
+There are a few methods used in tire rotation, which should be used depending on the type of vehicle driving and the pattern of wear on the tires.

-Some manufacturers recommend specific patterns for tire rotation while others simply say that any pattern is acceptable as long as all 4 tires are moved to new positions on the vehicle.
+Some manufacturers recommend specific patterns for tire rotation.
+In contrast, others simply say that any pattern is acceptable as long as all four tires are moved to new positions on the vehicle.

-The least expensive way to have your tires rotated is to take the car or truck into a reputable service center and have the service done.
-If you are planning to go this route, it’s worth checking with the dealership first.
+The least expensive way to have your tires rotated is to take the car or truck to a reputable service center and have the service done.
+If you plan to go this route, it’s worth checking with the dealership first.
 Most offer a rotating service for customers that purchase new tires there.

-If you have your tires rotated by a mechanic, you will be charged anywhere from $10 to $20 per wheel, depending on where you live and how much the mechanic charge.
-If you are doing some repairs, sometimes you can ask for a free tire rotation, it may work.
+If your tires are rotated by a mechanic, you will be charged anywhere from $10 to $20 per wheel, depending on where you live and how much the mechanic charges.
+If you are doing some repairs, sometimes you can ask for a free tire rotation, which may work.